Tresjs/tres/docs/examples/shaders.md

 _This step is completly optional and is out of the scope of the **TresJs** team_

-Defining our shader inline is not always the best idea, but if you're using VITE you can put your `GLSL` files in a different file just by using the (vite-plugin-glsl)[https://www.npmjs.com/package/vite-plugin-glsl] (check out the link for the official documentation).
+Defining our shader inline is not always the best idea, but if you're using [vite](https://vitejs.dev/) you can put your `GLSL` files in a different file just by using the [vite-plugin-glsl](https://www.npmjs.com/package/vite-plugin-glsl) (check out the link for the official documentation).

 And you could have a structure similar to this: